 - 1. Mailbox number Enter a guest mailbox number. - Name The mailbox name is used for the display, reports, and as a programming aid.
-The name length can be no longer than 10 characters (see "Entering alphanumeric characters," page D.2).
-Default: The Mailbox number. - Type Select a mailbox type: Guest or Info.
+The name length can be no longer than 10 characters (see "Entering alphanumeric characters," page C.2).
+Default: The mailbox number. - Type Select a mailbox type: Guest or Info.
 Default: Guest. - External forward (guest mailbox only) A guest mailbox can be set to allow off-premises "reach-me."
 Default: No. - Line group (guest mailbox only) Used for off-premises "reach-me."
-Default: 9. - 6. and 7.
+Default: 9. - 6.
+External forward toll (guest mailbox only) If this is set to No, a "find-me" number is limited to 10 digits.
+If this is set to Yes, a "find-me" number can be 11 digits.
+In either case, the system will continue to check the deny table in Function 222 (page E.25) Default: No. - 7. and 8.
 Call forward (info mailbox only) An info mailbox can be set to call forward after the personal greeting has played to an extension, department, a mailbox or a branch ID for day mode and differently for night mode.

-Default: ID9999 (automatic disconnect).
+Default: ID9999 (automatic disconnect). - Mobile Messaging (guest mailbox only) A guest mailbox can be set so that, whenever it receives a new voice mail message, the mailbox's user will receive an e-mailed notification (at a location set in user programming).

-Guest and info mailboxes' range depends on dial plan selected (see "Selectable numbering plan," page D.2).
+1 Guest and info mailboxes' range depends on dial plan selected (see "Selectable numbering plan," page C.2).

-Function 54: Group mailboxes and the broadcast mailbox
+Function 54: Group mailboxes (and the broadcast mailbox)